andiswaantando/Digital-Portfolio-PRP/README.md

 # Digital-Portfolio-PRP
-Welcome to my digital portfolio created as part of the Project Presentation 3 module.
-This portfolio includes evidence and reflection on work readiness activities completed during the course.
+Welcome to my professional portfolio, a carefully selected compilation of significant academic and personal growth experiences undertaken throughout my journey at the Cape Peninsula University of Technology (CPUT).
+This portfolio highlights my development, dedication, and accomplishments via diverse modules and tasks aimed at providing me with the necessary practical skills and theoretical understanding for success in the workforce

 ## 1. Career Counselling